 But for those that do have fears, desensitization is the act of mentally "getting used to" the fear so that it no longer causes fear.
 Let's look at some examples:

-- Those with recurring thoughts that they cannot control (known as obsessions, a hallmark of obsessive compulsive disorder) often develop a fear of that thought.
-Studies have shown that by sitting in a comfortable environment and purposely thinking those thoughts will end up causing the thoughts to become boring.
-Eventually they won't cause fear, and the person will think about them less.
+- Those with recurring thoughts that they cannot control (known as obsessions, a hallmark of obsessive-compulsive disorder) often develop a fear of that thought.
+Studies have shown that by sitting in a comfortable environment and purposefully thinking those thoughts will end up causing the thoughts to become boring.
+Eventually, they won't cause fear, and the person will think about them less.

 - Those with panic attacks that are triggered by some type of physical sensation, like feeling dizzy, experience a rush of fear when faced with that sensation.
 So to fix it, the person can continually subject themselves to that sensation over and over again (in the case of feeling dizzy, by spinning themselves around in a chair) until it doesn't cause any anxiety.

 - Those with phobias may need to take a longer, systematic approach, but still approach it the same way.
-For example, if you have a fear of snakes, you first think about snakes until they don't cause fear, then you look at a photo of a snake until it doesn't cause fear, then you watch a video of a snake until it doesn't cause fear, and finally try to be in the same room as a snake until it doesn't cause fear.
+For example, if you have a fear of getting a blood test, you first think about getting blood drawn until those thoughts cause less fear.
+Then you look at a photo of someone getting blood drawn until it doesn't cause fear.
+Then you watch a video of a someone getting blood drawn e until it doesn't cause fear, and finally try to be in the same room with someone else getting their blood drawn until it doesn't cause fear.
 Feel free and spread it out over multiple days, or try multiple photos/videos/snakes.

-This type of strategy is often used in cognitive behavioral therapy, but it can also be completed in the comfort of your own home.
+This type of strategy is often used in cognitive behavioral therapy, but you can also try to do it on your own at home.
 However, there is a caveat - if you decide to use this strategy, you cannot quit or take a break.
 That can cause what's known as "negative reinforcement," which could actually make the fear worse.

 But if you're ready to commit to this type of self-help treatment, you'll find that those individual fears improve in no time.
 Try to repeat the process every once in a while in order to make sure the fear never comes back.